JohannesSeikowsky/BertrandsWords/readme.md

 #### Possible plans
 This is a crude version 0.1 so there are many things that can be improved.
 And things that can be added.
 I haven't decided yet.
+Some ideas:
+- extend program so that other books can easily and dynamically be added as "input" books
+- add vocabulary training features like "hot listing" interest words for instance
+- ability to see a particular word in the sentence it was originally used in within it's "book of origin"